-An Economic Survey is published every two years for each OECD member country and for some countries that are not OECD members, such as China, Russia and Brazil.
-There is also a separate Survey of the euro area.
+An Economic Survey is published every 18-24 months for each OECD member country and for key partner countries such as China, India, Indonesia, South Africa and Brazil.
+There are also Surveys of the European Union and the Euro Area.

 Each Economic Survey starts with a one-page executive summary followed by the assessment and recommendations which contain the conclusions of the Survey.
 Thereafter each Economic Survey comprises a number of more detailed chapters.
 For Surveys published since autumn 2003, chapter 1 sets the scene by identifying the main economic challenges faced by the country.
 The subsequent chapters analyse each of these challenges in depth as a basis for the Survey’s assessment and recommendations for policy initiatives to improve economic performance.

 The assessment and recommendations section is central to the peer review taking place in the Economic and Development Review Committee (EDRC).
-This committee has one member from each OECD country plus the European Commission, and indeed the final Survey reflects the OECD countries’ joint conclusions, being published under the responsibility of the whole committee.
-Two EDRC members lead each examination and often draw in experts from their governments at home.
+This committee has one member from each OECD country plus the European Commission, and the final Survey reflects the OECD countries’ joint conclusions, being published under the responsibility of the whole committee.
+Two EDRC members lead each examination and often draw in experts from their governments or Delegations.
 The examined country is represented by a delegation of high-level officials from across government departments.
-This is important, because the discussions during the examination aim at creating common ownership for the policy recommendations.
-However, the committee’s conclusions as summarised by the chairman at the end of the one-day meeting do not necessarily mirror the wishes of the country being reviewed.
-Indeed the value and integrity of Economic Surveys rests on the sharpness of the pen with which they are written, and their assessment and recommendations often introduce new perspectives to the national policy debates.
-You can read more about how peer reviews are used at the OECD in this Policy Brief.

 The draft Economic Survey is prepared by the OECD secretariat starting about one year before the ﬁnal Survey is published.
-The work is carried out by a team consisting of two economists, sometimes in co-operation with additional specialists, and supervised by a head of division.
+The work is carried out by a team consisting of two economists, one statistician and one assistant, in co-operation with additional specialists, and supervised by a head of division.
 The desk is also responsible for preparing the semi-annual Economic Outlook for the country and interacts with the cross-country analysis undertaken by the Economics Department and other parts of the OECD.
 This ensures that the Economic Surveys present state-of-the-art policy analysis on a wide range of topics.
 At an early stage, the team from the OECD secretariat visits the country and meets with a wide range of government ofﬁcials, academics, social partners and other experts to collect information.
-Later on, the same team but now headed by a director goes on the policy mission to discuss the secretariat’s tentative conclusions with top policy makers, such as the Minister of Finance, top government ofﬁcials, the central bank and also labour unions and business confederations.
+Later on, the same team but now headed by the Chief Economist or a Director goes on the policy mission to discuss the secretariat’s tentative conclusions with top policy makers, such as the Minister of Finance, top government ofﬁcials, the central bank and also labour unions and business confederations.